ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

     * SK (Saskatchewan)
     * YT (Yukon)

-* __TYPE__ : string indicating the summary type.
+* __TYPE__ : String indicating the summary type.
 Could be one of those 3 types: [hourly | today | yesterday].
 See Description below for more information.

 A history of data (30 days) is kept in the directory.